Downeys/wristband-file-server/README.md

 ## Application Summary

 The Wristband Radio app is a streaming music player that showcases music from local artists.
 The app has streaming-radio, on-demand streaming, a music submission form, contact form, and an about page.
-Please check out the live application at [wristbandradio.com](https://www.wristbandradio.com)
+Please check out the live application at [wristbandradio.com](https://wristbandradio.com)

 I'm creating this project for many reasons.
-First of all, it has been a life dream of mine to create this kind of app for my fellow local musicians, so it's definitely a passion project for me.
-Beyond that though, I want to have a public example of my Full Stack Development work to act as a portfolio as I apply for better developer jobs.
+First of all, it has been a lifelong dream of mine to create this kind of app for myself and my fellow local musicians, so it's definitely a passion project for me.
+Beyond that though, I want to have a public example of my full stack development skills to act as a portfolio while I search for a better developer job.
 Futhermore, I just like to code.
-I enjoy making projects in my spare time that help me grow my programming skills.
-I'll probably always be working on some kind of side-project application, and right now this is the one I'm working on.
-This is not my first full personal application I've built and deployed, this is my second.
-I've made the repos from my first project private now because they no longer represent my best efforts at app building.
-That first project was a great learning experience, but it's not up to the standards I have for my portfolio.
+I enjoy making projects in my spare time, and it helps me grow my programming skills.

 ## Project Summary